Semantic Consistent Language Gaussian Splatting for Point-Level Open-vocabulary Querying: Experiments

 \subsection{Ablation study.}

-We conduct ablation studies to validate the efficacy of each proposed component of our method and report the performance in~\tabref{tab:ablation}.
+We conduct ablation studies to validate the efficacy of each proposed component of our method and report the performance in~\tabref{tab:ablation} on LERF's "figurines" scene.
 Recall, $\bar\phi_r$ denotes the \textit{weighted} average features.
-Without SAM2's masklets to get consistent features of the region, the performance drops significantly.
-Also, the 2-step query helps to get more accurate retrieval in 3D space.
+As a comparison, we also tested on a standard average strategy that is the sum of features from various views divided by the number of features, denoted as $\bar \phi_r^{\texttt{stand.}}$.
+As shown, mIoU increases significantly, \ie +49.89, when using the GT-anchored query.
+In the meantime, SAM2's masklets to get consistent features of the region also play an important role for the GT-anchored query to work.

 Overall, we observe that all proposed components are necessary to achieve the optimal performance.

-We also conduct ablation studies on the effectiveness of our method without DBSCAN and evaluate the performance of canonical querying from LERF~\cite{lerf} in 3D querying.
+We also studied the effectiveness of our method without DBSCAN~\cite{dbscan} and evaluated the performance of canonical querying from LERF~\cite{lerf} on the task of 3D querying.
 The original definition of canonical query from LERF is conducted on rendered 2D images.

 To evaluate the performance of canonical query in 3D querying, we replace $\phi_{\texttt{lang}}$ by $\vl_i$ in the original equation.
-Formally, for each language embedding $\vl_i$ and each text query $\vq$, the relevancy score is defined as $ \min_i \frac{\exp(\vl_i \cdot \vq)}{\exp(\vl_i \cdot \vq) + \exp(\vq \cdot \phi_{canon}^i)}$ where $\phi_{canon}^i$ is the CLIP embedding of a predefined \textit{canonical} phrase chosen from \textit{``object"}, \textit{``things"}, \textit{``stuff"}, and \textit{``texture"}.

-Next, we show ablations on canonical query in~\tabref{tab:ablation_cluster}.
-We see that without DBSCAN, our proposed method also gains improvement in the performance.
-We also see that our proposed 2-step query significantly outperforms the canonical query.
+Formally, for each language embedding $\vl_i$ and each text query $\vq$, the relevancy score is defined as $ \min_i \frac{\exp(\vl_i \cdot \vq)}{\exp(\vl_i \cdot \vq) + \exp(\vq \cdot \phi_{canon}^i)} $ where $\phi_{canon}^i$ is the CLIP embedding of a predefined \textit{canonical} phrase chosen from \textit{``object"}, \textit{``things"}, \textit{``stuff"}, and \textit{``texture"}.
+The results are shown in~\tabref{tab:ablation_cluster} on LERF's ``figurines'' scene.
+We see that without DBSCAN, our proposed method also gains significant improvement in performance.
+We also see that our proposed GT-anchored query significantly outperforms the canonical query.